 – following this agreement to delete, approval by Member States, by consultation, or forward of the relevant proposals to the next Radiocommunication Assembly, with justification for the action.

-Approval of the deletion of Questions by consultation may be undertaken when using either of the procedures described in § 12.2.3 or § 12.2.4.
-The Questions proposed for deletion may be listed in the same Administrative Circular treating draft Questions under either of these two procedures.
+Approval of the deletion of Questions by consultation shall be undertaken by using the procedures described in § 13.2.3.
+The Questions proposed for deletion may be listed in the same Administrative Circular treating draft Questions under these procedures.

-13 ITU-R Recommendations
+14 ITU-R Recommendations